jw3126/Delme/paper/paper.md

 # Acknowledgements

-We acknowledge contributions from Brigitta Sipocz, Syrtis Major, and Semyeong Oh, and support from Kathryn Johnston during the genesis of this project.
+We acknowledge various small contributions in form of issues and pull requests, by various authors.
+Details can be extracted from the [`github repository`](https://github.com/jw3126/Setfield.jl).

 # References